-Almost 150 years ago, Edward Callahan, founder of American District Telegraph (ADT), created the first residential security system network to prevent home break-ins.
-Since then, Callahan and the ADT team have expanded beyond home security into the health technology space with their line of medical alert systems.
-While ADT may be the oldest company providing medical alert devices, its technology sure doesn't feel that way!
+Almost 150 years ago, Edward Callahan founded ADT, the first residential security system network to prevent home break-ins.
+Since then, ADT has expanded beyond home security into the health technology space with a line of medical alert systems.

-First and foremost, let's go over what you can expect with each of ADT Health's systems and plans.
-As stated before, there are three plans available for different lifestyles: Basic, Plus, and On-The-Go.
-If you spend more time outside of the house, for example, the On-The-Go system would be a better option.
-For homebodies, the Basic or Plus plan might be more your style.
-It is always nice to see a company that provides multiple options for its customers with varying features and price points to meet their needs.
+ADT Health offers three plans available for different lifestyles: Basic, Plus, and On-The-Go.
+If you spend more time outside of the house, the On-The-Go system would be a better option.
+For older adults who rarely leave their home, the Basic or Plus plan might be more suitable.

 |ADT Health||Medical Alert Basic||Medical Alert Plus||On-The-Go|

 |Suitable for||In the home||In the home and yard||At home and on the go|

 |Fall detection||No||$10 per month||$10 per month|

 |Home temperature monitoring||Yes||Yes||No|